GenomiqueENS/easy-contrasts-DESeq2/README.md

 easy-contrasts-DESeq2
 =====================
 **Easy-contrast-DEseq2** is a module for analysis of count data from RNA-seq.
-It performs both Normalization and Differential analysis using expression count files.
+It performs both Normalisation and Differential analysis using expression count files.
 This module uses the DESeq2 bioconductor R-package  and perform the construction of contrast vectors used by [DESeq2](http://www.bioconductor.org/packages/release/bioc/html/DESeq2.html).

 ##Use:
 Easy-contrast-DEseq2 can be used in 3 modes: classical mode, reference mode and contrast mode.
 To run the Easy-contrast-DEseq2 module you should make sure that the 3 scripts ( buildContrast.R, normDiffana.R,  runDESeq2.py ) are executable .
-For this open the terminal/console and use the ls -l command:
+For this open the terminal/console and use the **ls -l** command:
 ```
 I have no name!@b6b0df808204:/root$ ls -l
 -rwxrwxr-x 1 2743 users 10434 Jul 25 13:38 buildContrast.R